jindeok/Lottery_Prediction/README.md

 # Running

-run main.py in the Lottery_Prediction folder.
+run main.py in the Lottery_Prediction folder
+or in terminal,
+``python main.py --data_dir 'dataset/lottery_history.csv' --mode 'eval_model' --trial 5 --training_lengt 0.90 ''
 dataset version of date is [21.04.23] you can update dataset from the Web:  https://dhlottery.co.kr/common.do?method=main